bg Skip to content

 Active Water Leak You Can’t Stop

 If water is flowing from a burst pipe, a failed supply line, or a damaged fixture and you cannot stop it by closing a shutoff valve, call emergency plumbing service immediately.
-Every minute of uncontrolled water flow can mean thousands of dollars in structural damage to framing, subfloor, and drywall.
+Every minute of uncontrolled water flow means water working its way into framing, subfloor, and drywall — damage that compounds fast and often leads to mold if the structure stays wet for more than 24 hours.

-The first step is always: find and close the shutoff.
+Your first move is always: find and close the shutoff.
 Every toilet and sink has its own shutoff valve on the supply line.
-Every water heater, washing machine, and refrigerator ice maker has a shutoff.
+Every water heater, washing machine, and refrigerator ice maker has one too.
 If those don’t stop the flow, close the main house shutoff.
-If the main shutoff doesn’t stop it, you have a break in the line between the meter and the house — call Atlanta GA Water or your municipal water provider and then a plumber.
+If the main shutoff doesn’t stop it, you have a break between the meter and the house — call Atlanta GA Water and then a plumber.

 Gas Smell Inside the Home

-This has been covered elsewhere on this site, but it bears repeating: a gas smell inside is an immediate evacuate-and-call-911 situation.
+A gas smell inside the home is an immediate evacuate-and-call-911 situation — not a call-the-plumber situation.
 Don’t use electrical switches.
 Don’t use your phone inside.
 Get out, then call.
+Fix & Flow handles gas line repairs and post-inspection work once the property is declared safe.
 Visit our gas leak repair page for the full protocol.

 If sewage is backing up into floor drains, the ground-floor tub, or toilets in multiple areas of the home — this is an emergency for two reasons.
-The immediate one is that sewage in the home is a serious health hazard; the secondary one is that if you continue using water in the home, you’re adding more volume to a backed-up system.
-Stop all water use, call a plumber, and don’t use any drains until the main line is cleared.
+First, raw sewage in the home is an immediate health hazard, particularly for children, elderly residents, or anyone immunocompromised.
+Second, every gallon of water you continue to use in the home makes the situation worse.
+Stop all water use, get everyone away from the affected area, and call immediately.

-A failed water heater in January in Atlanta is somewhere between a major inconvenience and a health concern depending on who lives in the home.
-For households with young children, elderly residents, or people with medical conditions requiring warm water for hygiene or therapy, same-day service is appropriate.
-For a single adult who can manage with cold water for a day, it can wait until morning to avoid emergency rates — judgment call.
+A failed water heater is situation-dependent.
+For households with young children, elderly residents, or people with medical conditions that require warm water for hygiene or therapy, same-day service is appropriate.
+For a single adult who can manage for a day, it can reasonably wait until morning hours — use your judgment on the situation in front of you.

 Atlanta doesn’t get hard freezes often, but when temperatures drop below 20°F — which happens a few times per decade — exposed pipes in crawlspaces, garages, and exterior walls are vulnerable.
-If you hear the sound of running water where there shouldn’t be any after a hard freeze, or if you see visible frost cracking on an exposed pipe, shut off the main supply immediately and call a plumber.
-A frozen pipe that has cracked will flood when it thaws.
+If you hear the sound of running water where there shouldn’t be any after a hard freeze, or if you see visible frost cracking on an exposed pipe, shut off the main supply immediately and call.
+A frozen pipe that has already cracked will flood the moment it thaws — sometimes hours later when you’re asleep.

 Running Toilet

-A running toilet wastes water and money, but it’s not a health or structural risk.
-Turn off the shutoff valve at the base of the toilet overnight (turn clockwise until it stops) to stop the water waste, and call the next morning.
+A running toilet wastes water continuously, but it’s not a health or structural risk.
+Turn off the shutoff valve at the base of the toilet overnight (turn clockwise until it stops) to stop the waste, and call the next morning for a scheduled service call.

 Dripping Faucet

-Unless the drip is genuinely severe (multiple gallons per hour), this can wait for a scheduled appointment.
+Unless the drip is genuinely severe, this can wait for a scheduled appointment.
 Turn off the shutoff valve to that fixture if the drip is bothering you overnight.

-A single slow sink or shower drain is a clog, not an emergency.
-Schedule a service call for the week — but if the slow drain is accompanied by gurgling in other fixtures or sewage smell, escalate to a same-day call (that pattern suggests a main line issue developing).
+A single slow sink or shower drain is a clog, not a crisis.
+Schedule a service call within the week.
+However, if the slow drain is accompanied by gurgling in other fixtures, sewage smell, or water backing up in a different fixture when you run water elsewhere — that pattern points to a developing main line issue.
+Escalate that to a same-day call.

 PrevPreviousWater Heater Cost in Atlanta: What to Expect for Installation in 2025